 The Dejection Ode has proved itself to be among Coleridge's masterpieces.
 In fact, many critics find it the most significant of his poems.
-E. M. Bewley (1940: 420), for example, believes that it is "the most important poem that Coleridge has left behind;" and that it is Coleridge's "most mature and accomplished production".
+E. M. Bewley (1940, p.
+420), for example, believes that it is "the most important poem that Coleridge has left behind;" and that it is Coleridge's "most mature and accomplished production".
 E. L. Griggs, in his headnote to "A Letter," believes the Ode to be "a work of art with a timeless and universal significance" (Coleridge, Collected Letters, 2:790).
 Indeed, besides its poetic accomplishment, the Ode has more than one issue of import about it.
-Interestingly, Coleridge's very process of memorialising the failure of his power of imagination in the poem turns after all into a documentation of this power coming back to life in him (See Abrams 1957: 39).
-Even more significantly, Coleridge's lamented "dejection" is gradually overcome through the poem, by virtue of his revived power of "Joy".
-This "dejection" changes into graceful selflessness, whereby Coleridge manages to become one more time "Awake to Love and Beauty" - to use Coleridge's own words in his "Reflections on Having Left a lace of Retirement" (l.
+Interestingly, Coleridge's very process of memorialising the failure of his power of imagination in the poem turns after all into a documentation of this power coming back to life in him (See Abrams 1957, p.
+39).
+Even more significantly, Coleridge's lamented "dejection" is gradually overcome through the poem, by virtue of his revived power of imagination.
+This "dejection" changes into graceful selflessness, whereby Coleridge, though maybe not fully conscious of his own transformation, becomes one more time "Awake to Love and Beauty" - to use Coleridge's own words in his "Reflections on Having Left a lace of Retirement" (1.
 64).